jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 ## Callbacks

-Since most things that happen on mobile devices are asynchronous in nature, callback actions are built into actions in Jasonette.
+Since most things that happen on mobile devices are asynchronous in nature, callbacks are first-class citizens and built into actions on Jasonette.

-More specifically, there are two types of callbacks: `success` and `error`.
+There are two types of callbacks: `success` and `error`. `success` gets called when the action succeeds. `error` when it fails.

 Here's an example of a `success` callback: